Reading Room for Manuscripts and Rare Books

 |Online inquiry service||Online form|

 Prior reservation of a working place is required for every visit to the reading room.

 The mission of safeguarding the outstanding cultural goods and preserving them for future generations determines the use of the materials in the present.
 For this reason, the collections administrated by the Department of Manuscripts and Rare Books can be consulted exclusively in the department's reading room.

-The reading room offers a reference library with currently around 49,800 volumes and 71 work places (currently reduced) specially equipped for using old books.
+The reading room offers a reference library with currently around 49,800 volumes and 30 working places specially equipped for using old books.